kitesurf/kitesurf.github.io/en/index.md

   link30: "renting/per-hour-or-day/"
   menutxt30: "Renting per hour or day"
   link31: "renting/long-term/"
-  menutxt31: "Long term rent"
+  menutxt31: "Long-term rent"
   teaser:
 ---

 # [**KITEBOARDING LESSONS**]({{ site.url }}/en/kitesurfing-lessons/ "Kitesurfing courses and lessons"), [**RENTING**]({{ site.url }}/en/renting/ "Kite & board rental") [**& MORE**]({{ site.url }}/en/flying-friends/)

-KITE-MALLORCA is located in Sa Marina, the beach in the bay between Alcudia and Port de Pollenca in the northeast of the island.
+KITE-MALLORCA is located in Sa Marina, the beach in the bay between Alcudia and Port de Pollenca northeast of the island.

 We've for you:
 - Lessons for all kite levels (beginners, refreshers and advanced riders),